Andrew Gordon Magrath: Confederate service

 Magrath was a member of South Carolina's secession convention in 1860, and was the first speaker at the signing ceremony.
-He was the Secretary of State of South Carolina from 1860 to 1861.
-He was a Judge of the Confederate District Court for the District of South Carolina from 1861 to 1864.
-He was elected on December 18, 1864, as the last Governor of South Carolina under the Confederate States of America, serving from December 20, 1864, to May 25, 1865, when he was deposed by the Union Army and imprisoned at Fort Pulaski.
-Magrath was the final governor to be elected by a secret ballot of the State Legislature, with gubernatorial selection being changed to popular election.
-He served a partial term until he was overthrown and imprisoned by the Union Army.
+He was the Secretary of State of South Carolina from 1860 to 1861, and later was a Judge of the Confederate District Court for the District of South Carolina from 1861 to 1864.
+Magrath was then elected as Governor of South Carolina by the state legislature on December 18, 1864, making him the last of the state's governors under the Confederate States of America.
+He was also the last of South Carolina's governors to be chosen by the legislature rather than by a popular vote.